How to Install Vinyl Siding

 Proper attic ventilation is important for any home.
 Consult your local building code or official for the appropriate requirements for your specific area and use vented soffit or other vented products as necessary.

-When installing soffit, the object is to provide two parallel slots, one on the house and one on the bottom of the Fascia board that will support the soffit panel.
-Depending on your truss and Fascia board configuration, there are several options for installation of Fascia cap and receiving channels for Soffit.
-Fascia cap with J or without J can be used with accessories such as J-Channel and F-Channel.
+When installing soffit, the object is to provide two parallel slots, one on the house and one on the bottom of the fascia board that will support the soffit panel.
+Depending on your truss and fascia board configuration, there are several options for the installation of fascia cap and receiving channels for soffit.
+Fascia cap with or without j-trim can be used with accessories such as j-trim and f-channel.

 The best approach is to select a method that works most effectively with the construction techniques used.
 Examine the illustrations and install the receiving channels in a configuration that closely resembles the construction techniques in your project.
 Channels should be nailed every 12" to 16".

-To install soffit on an open rafter overhang, F-Channel is attached to the wall face and either F-Channel or Fascia with or without "J", is attached to the fascia board.
+To install soffit on an open rafter overhang, f-channel is attached to the wall face and either f-channel or fascia with or without j-trim is attached to the fascia board.
 The soffit is then cut to the width of the opening and suspended between.

-For rafter widths greater than 24", we recommend a center fastener support should be provided.
-This can be provided by nailing 2 x 4's from the fascia to the wall face every 3 rafters, then attaching a 1 x 2 flat along the bottom of these support hangers.
+For rafter widths greater than 24", we recommend that center fastener support should be provided.
+This can be provided by nailing 2 x 4's from the fascia to wall face every 3 rafters, then attaching a 1 x 2 flat along the bottom of these support hangers.
 Soffit panels can be screw-nailed into this support.
-Corners may be squared off or mitered.
+Corners may be squared or mitered.

-Finish Trim is installed around the top perimeter of the wood Fascia board.
-Measure the width of the face to the finish trim and add 5/8" to insert into Finish Trim.
 Overlap adjacent lengths of fascia by approximately 1".
-To do this, cut away a 1 1⁄2" section from the bottom part of the underlying fascia.
-It is necessary to nail through one end of each Fascia panel so as to fix its position.
-Position the anchor nail as shown in this diagram so that the overlapping Fascia cap will cover the nail.
+To do this, cut away a 1 1/2" section from the bottom part of the underlying fascia.
+It is necessary to nail through one end of each fascia panel to fix its position.
+Position the anchor nail is shown in this diagram so that the overlapping fascia cap will cover the nail.
 Be sure to drill a 3/16" pilot hole for this nail.